-An Overview of the TAPIF Assistantship Program for Americans to Teach English in France
+What is the TAPIF Program for Teaching English in France?

 TAPIF Program Overview

-- Americans between ages 20-35 (the age range was expanded in 2016) are placed as assistant English teachers in elementary or secondary schools in France;
+- Americans between the ages of 20 and 35 (the age range was expanded in 2016) are placed as English language assistant teachers in France in elementary or secondary schools;

 - Assignments are 7 months long and last from October 1 - April 30 (no exceptions, no shorter contracts, no alternative dates);